 Project excerpt: " Le Jardin des quatre colonnes is an experience that unfolds through time, where elements built with raw earth within a living environment will evolve freely over the years.
 Adobe construction is a technique that consists in compacting soil mixed with moisture in successive layers inside a casing – it makes visible what normally lies hidden beneath our feet.
-The fluted boles are built using a tubular casing which gives them their specific shape, evoking Doric columns."
+The fluted boles are built using a tubular casing which gives them their specific shape evoking Doric columns."

-Maillage byFriche Atelier: Frédérique Allard, Jean-Jacques Yervant and Aliénor de Montalivet (Québec, Canada)
+By Friche Atelier: Frédérique Allard, Jean-Jacques Yervant, Aliénor de Montalivet (Quebec, Canada)

-Project summary: " In a climate similar to ours, on the island of Læsø in Denmark, women built the roofs of their houses with the help of a marine plant called eelgrass.
-Due to the waterproof and fireproof properties of these marine plants that are harvested on beaches, these roofs have resisted the ravages of time for more than three hundred years.
-Racines de merproposes a reflection on the built environment of the future.
+Project excerpt: " In a climate similar to ours, on the island of Læsø in Denmark, women built, with the help of eelgrass, a marine plant, the roofs of their houses.
+Due to the waterproof and fireproof properties of these marine plants harvested on beaches, these roofs have resisted the ravages of time for more than three hundred years.
+Racines de mer proposes a reflection on the built environment of the future.
 It offers the visitor the possibility of discovering Quebec’s territory and traditional skills."